iamulya/gcp-serverless-rag/README.md

 - Vertex AI User
 - Workflows Admin

 This service account can now be used to run all the Cloud Functions and the workflow cited below.
-It doesn't follow the least permission approach which is usually recommended.
+It, however, doesn't follow the least permission approach.

 For least permission approach, create a custom role with the following permissions and assign that to a service account.
 This however has not been properly tested and can result in permission issues!